 - Emotional health is much more focused on understanding and navigating your emotions.
 Mental health is a broader concept that encompasses your ability to understand and process experiences.
 It also considers how well you can make rational decisions and stay focused on the tasks at hand.

 Much like improving your physical health, emotional health takes a dedicated act to improve.
 It’s helpful to first look at your emotions and try to make sense of them so you can better understand them.

-Every emotion you have has value to it, even when you are feeling very emotional.
+Every negative or positive emotion you have has value to it, even when you are feeling very emotional.
 They’re all part of you, and even challenging emotions like sadness, anger, or grief are opportunities for you to grow and become a more whole person.